open-craft/learning-credentials/docs/index.rst

 learning-credentials
 ====================

-A pluggable service for preparing Open edX certificates.
+A pluggable service for preparing Open edX credentials.

 Contents: